HinTak/cxterm_wiki/Emacs.md

 /* End:             */
 ```

+- It is possible to set [Emacs Directory Variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html) for whole set of files
+in a directory.

 - "**Set Language Environment**" and "**Set Coding Systems**" (both), as above.

 Cut and Paste with other applications: Emacs is clever enough and treats by default everything from X11